juliehutchinson001/udacity_google_scholarship/reflections.md

 ### The forEach loop

 >- The forEach() method gives you an alternative way to iterate over an array, and manipulate each element in the array with an inline function expression.
+>- Using forEach() will not be useful if you want to permanently modify the original array.

 ```
 let donuts = ["jelly donut", "chocolate donut", "glazed donut"];